Ard Na Sidhe Country House

 The gardens, full of secret glades, rare trees and hidden paths, are divine, sweeping down to the edge of the lake.
-If you wish you can play a game of croquet on the lawn, dream away the afternoon with tea on the terrace as you take in the blissful views or stroll down to the shoreline and take out a rowing boat to Robert’s Island for a romantic assignation.
+If you wish you can play a game of croquet on the lawn, dream away the afternoon with tea on the terrace as you take in the blissful views or stroll down to the shoreline and take out a rowing boat to Robert’s Island.

 If you can pull yourself away from the lotus land that is Ard Na Sidhe, you’ll find some of Ireland’s most magical places nearby.
 Its location means that reaching both the fabled island of Skellig Michael and the Dingle Peninsula is much easier than if you were to stay in Kenmare or Killarney, and staff will happily advise on and arrange your time here if you wish, and even provide a picnic basket for you to enjoy while exploring a stone circle or on a wild beach pounded by Atlantic breakers.

 There are 18 en-suite rooms at Ard na Sidhe, a country house that encourages tranquillity and total relaxation without the distraction of television or radio.
 With the sound of the lake lapping the shore and such elegant surroundings, staying here really is an escape.
 Ten bedrooms are located in the main house, eight are within the Garden House and rooms are split into two main categories, superior and standard.
 All rooms offer deep mattresses, well-appointed antique furnishings, modern en-suites and luxury amenities.
 In the Garden House, two superior rooms offer the flexibility necessary for families with two small children.